elatov/elatov.github.io/_posts/2014-04-14-snort-debian.md

   - snorby
   - snort
 ---
 I decided to install Snort on Debian.
-By default the debian apt sources do have a snort package but it&#8217;s out of date.
+By default the debian apt sources do have a snort package but it's out of date.

 ### Snort Version on Debian